aws-samples/vpn-gateway-strongswan/README.md

 #### Use AWS Management Console

-Use the CloudFormation template to deploy a VPN gateway stack in an appropriate subnet based on the [Parameters](#parameters) described below.
+Use the CloudFormation template to deploy a VPN gateway stack in an appropriate subnet based on the [CloudFormation Template Parameters](#cloudformation-template-parameters) described below.

 1. Use the [AWS Management Console](https://console.aws.amazon.com/cloudformation/home) to access the CloudFormation service.
 1. Ensure that the desired AWS region is selected.